RackEmApp/releasenotes/README.md

 ***Platform** - 10th May 2024*
  - Altered new Email service to not catch exceptions to allow Hangfire to do them and provide better logging and exception management capabilities.
  - Fixed issue where transferring players pre-season would not detect the right "old" team and keep them present in that list
+ - Improvements to internal platform admin tools (player and user searching)

 ***Platform** - 9th May 2024*
  - Fixed bug with Player Stats not calculating right when the player has been transferred